Face coverings are required in all college buildings and in outdoor spaces when social distancing of six feet is not possible.

 If you live with someone who has a positive COVID-19 test or diagnosis, you must quarantine your home for 14 days to ensure you do not have and spread the virus.
 Fill out the COVID-19 symptom reporting form immediately to ensure you are supported during your quarantine.

 No. If proper protocols were followed, there is no need for the class to quarantine.
-We will ask that classmates be extra diligent in monitoring for symptoms.

 Snow College provides mental health services through the Counseling and Wellness Center.
 Please visit their page for more information.